soilwise-he/SoilWise-documentation/README.md

 # SoilWise-documentation

-A fixed production version (for delivery) is published at: https://soilwise-documentation.pages.dev/
+A **living preview** version is published at: https://main.soilwise-documentation.pages.dev/

-A living preview version is published at: https://main.soilwise-documentation.pages.dev/
+A fixed production version (for delivery) is published at: https://soilwise-documentation.pages.dev/ A fixed **1st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-documentation.pages.dev/

 # Mkdocs